 Resources posted to this page will remain available while this initiative is active, including self-directed lessons, instructional videos, professional development sessions through Zoom and other similar content.
 These resources will be added to this page as they become available.

-These 40-minute curriculum sessions address how JEA can help teachers move into the new school year.
-Educational Initiatives Director Shari Adwers, MJE, and Curriculum Coordinators Megan Fromm, MJE, and Abri Nelson, CJE, will facilitate discussion to support advisers and make suggestions for how they can use JEA resources when school resumes, regardless of teaching situation or learning environment.
+These 40-minute curriculum sessions address how JEA can help teachers adapt in a virtual or hybrid teaching context.
+Educational Initiatives Director Shari Adwers, MJE, and Curriculum Coordinators Megan Fromm, MJE, and Abri Nelson May, CJE, facilitated discussions to support advisers and make suggestions for how they can use JEA resources flexibly, regardless of teaching situation or learning environment.

 Creating a game plan for 2020-21 (a walk-through of new JEA resources)